How we measure cloud

 - 9 oktas represents sky obscured by fog or other meteorological phenomena

-A cloud base recorder (see below) is used to estimate partial cloud amount.
+A laser cloud base recorder (see below) is used to estimate partial cloud amount.
 For each layer of cloud identified by the instrument a time weighted average is used to derive the average amount.

 Such measurements are by their nature only representative of the cloud that has passed directly above the instrument, not of the total sky that is on view from the station.
 Total cloud amount is only reported from stations where the human observer is present.